Tracht/GoClimb/README.md

 * Vue Router for routing
 * VueX for state management
 * Vue Loader to enable hot reloading (among other things)
-* Element UI, our UI components library
+* Element UI, our UI components library.
+This is installed this globally.
 * Progressive Web App plugin
 * Cypress for end-to-end testing
 * ES Lint (AirBnB style) for linting